How we test tumble dryers

 The best tumble dryers need just 15 minutes to dry 1kg of laundry, and the worst will take 30 minutes.
 So that means the fastest dryers on the market will churn 6kg of wet laundry into dry clothing in an hour and a half; whereas the slowest dryers will take three hours - the time it takes to watch a Lord of the Rings film.

-We test four programs, giving a star rating to each to show how quickly they dry your clothes.
+We test two drying programs, giving a star rating to each to show how quickly they dry your clothes.
 We fill the drum to the tumble dryer's maximum capacity for synthetic laundry and measure how long it takes for the clothes to be dry enough to put away in a cupboard.

 Cotton cupboard dry (70% load)* The cotton clothes that come out of the drum should be dry enough to put straight into the cupboard.
+We load the dryer with the kind of clothes you would dry at home, such as jeans and towels.

 Synthetics/Easy-care cupboard dry (program capacity) The maximum capacity for drying synthetic clothing (man-made fibres such as polyester) is typically about half the amount of cottons you can dry.
 Most 7kg capacity dryers, for example, will let you dry either 3kg or 3.5kg of synthetic clothing in one go.
+The load is made up of polyester, poly-cotton and some cotton items.
+And we use real clothes in our tests.

 How much will it cost to run each year?